simphotonics/benchmark_runner/README.md

 Benchmarking is used to estimate and compare the execution speed of numerical algorithms and programs.
-Benchmark runner is a lightweight package based on [`benchmark_harness`][benchmark_harness].
+Benchmark runner is a light-weight package based on [`benchmark_harness`][benchmark_harness].
 The package includes helper
 functions for writing *inline* micro-benchmarks with the option of reporting